go-dvlpr/inoxoft-test/README.md

 - Logs are stored in `logs/logs.log`.
 - When using Docker, logs are shared with the host via a volume mounted to the `logs` directory.
 - Multi-stage builds in the Dockerfile ensure a smaller runtime image.
+- The server port can be configured in the `.env` file using the `SERVER_PORT` variable.

 ---